The Museum at FIT is dedicated to advancing knowledge of fashion through exhibitions,

 Interns work directly within a host department, contributing to the museum's exhibitions, outreach, and management.
 Positions are available during the academic year, based on the projected workload of the host department and the qualifications and experience of the candidate.
 All positions are volunteer and are unpaid.

-Internships include appointments in the following departments: Conservation, Registrars Office, Museum Media (Visual Resources or Web Presence), and Education and Public Programming.
+Internships include appointments in the following departments: Conservation, Registrars Office, Museum Digital Media, and Education and Public Programming.

 Internships are open to graduate students pursuing a degree in a related field.
 Candidates should have a genuine interest in fashion.
 (The Media internships only require that a student have proficiency in Photoshop and/or HTML5 and CSS)